DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Why is so important
  - How they work
     - object model of source code
-    - amazing paradigm shift when one can &#39;see code as a graph&#39;
+    - amazing paradigm shift when one can 'see code as a graph'
  - Using AST to write tests
  - Powerful AST abstractions (specially when added the code refactoring mappings)
  - how code refactoring works
  - source code is not the best medium to consume code
-    - explain how O2Platform&#39;s Method Streams work and how they are a lot more effective
+    - explain how O2Platform's Method Streams work and how they are a lot more effective
     - what you want to see is all the code relevant to the path you are looking at
- - we also need the equivalent of AST and static complilation for all the &#39;coding&#39; that exists in all the cloud environments and between services (i.e. we need a DSL)
+ - we also need the equivalent of AST and static complilation for all the 'coding' that exists in all the cloud environments and between services (i.e. we need a DSL)
     - for example for AWS lambdas and how they behave